dauwhe/html-first/README.md

 2. **Identifier**.
 A unique identifier for the web publication.
 The identifier chosen will likely differ across use cases—for example, book publishers would likely use ```urn:isbn```.

+3. **Language**.
+What is the language of the collection of resources?

-3. **List of Primary Resources**.
-An abstract manifest must provide a list of primary resources, and the default ordering of those resources.
+4. **List of Primary Resources**.
+We must provide a list of primary resources, and the default ordering of those resources.

+5. **Identity as a Web Publication**.
+We must indicate to a user agent that this collection of resources represents a web publication.

-4. **Metadata**.
-An abstract manifest must provide a way to associate metadata with a web publication.
+6. **Metadata**.
+We should provide a way to associate metadata with a web publication.
 Any particular piece of metadata is, however, optional.

-5. **“Publication-ness”**.
-An abstract manifest must indicate to a user agent that it represents a web publication.

-6. **Language**.
-What is the language of the collection of resources?

 ## Proposed Implementation